software-students-fall2023/git-workflow-practice-SamuelShally/README.md

 - I find it incredible how AI can now generate better sorting algorithms that took many computer scientists years to develop and create.
 I think it indeed shows how powerful AI can be that and why it's such a big issue/topic in the field right now.
 If it can create new algorithms that can run 70% faster than the one we now have, it stands to ask what else AI can do for us.

+### Alex Hmitti

+- It's very cool to see how developers are exploring diverse ways to apply reinforcement learning models to discover and optimize new tools and algorithms.
+I enjoy reading about the positive real-world impact of AI, rather than articles that solely focus on the doom and gloom aspects of AI.